GHOUSE-MD/Online-Blood-Bank-System/README.md

 # Online-Blood-Bank-System

 Note :- Patent has been filed on this application.
+Few files has been deleted for safety purpose.

 Problem :- Whenever people need blood they seek help on social media platforms and I hope you have recieved some message or shared it.
 However,